Oʻahu educators completed spring break pilot

 “The goal of this program has always been to connect teachers with businesses so teachers can learn firsthand how they operate and what they’re looking for in their employees, then share these lessons with their students who will grow up to be potential employees in the future,” Shishido explained.

-Pilot round slated for spring 2024 on Oʻahu
+Pilot round completed in spring 2024 on Oʻahu

-The pilot round of HSTA’s newly revived program, now called an externship, takes place over spring break, March 18–22, 2024.
-It’s open to elementary and middle school educators on Oʻahu with plans for neighbor-island expansion in subsequent rounds.
+The pilot round of HSTA’s newly revived program, now called an externship, took place over spring break, March 18–22, 2024.
+It was open to elementary and middle school educators on Oʻahu.

-Participants who meet all the requirements will receive a $1,000 stipend, made possible through a Grant in Aid award to the Hawaiʻi Foundation for Educators, a 501(c)(3) organization that works in partnership with the HSTA to provide Hawaiʻi’s educators with the quality training and professional development they need to support our keiki.
+Participants who met all the requirements received a $1,000 stipend, made possible through a Grant in Aid award to the Hawaiʻi Foundation for Educators, a 501(c)(3) organization that works in partnership with the HSTA to provide Hawaiʻi’s educators with the quality training and professional development they need to support our keiki.